JonWakefield/home-server/README.md

 ## Description:
 Home server is a intranet cloud storage server capable of hosting & storing private files, securly on a local network all from a Raspberry Pi.
-This project using a Vanilla JavaScript frontend, a NGINX web server, sqlite database, and a Golang backend used for file storage and retrieveal.
+This project uses a Vanilla JavaScript frontend, a NGINX web server, sqlite database, and a Golang backend used for file storage and retrieveal.

 ## Features: